katiejng/monplan-challenge/MonPlanInstructions.md

-# monPlan Handbook Unit Viewer
+# monPlan Challenge
+This Part of the monPlan 2018 Summer Hiring Interview Process

 # Dependencies (Installation)
 1. Node.js (https://nodejs.org) (we suggest you use NVM (https://github.com/creationix/nvm) to use our preferred Node.js version)